Mo Moulton

 Mo Moulton (born 1979) is an American author and historian of 20th century Britain and Ireland, interested in gender, sexuality, and colonialism/postcolonialism.
-They are a senior lecturer in the history of race and empire at the University of Birmingham.
+He is a professor of modern British and Irish history at the University of Birmingham.

 Education and early life

 Moulton was born in New York in 1979 and grew up in Massachusetts.
-They majored in history as an undergraduate at the Massachusetts Institute of Technology, graduating Phi Beta Kappa in 2001.
-After working for non-profit organisations, they returned to graduate study at Brown University, earning a PhD in 2010.
+He majored in history as an undergraduate at the Massachusetts Institute of Technology, graduating Phi Beta Kappa in 2001.
+After working for non-profit organisations, he returned to graduate study at Brown University, earning a PhD in 2010.

 Academic career

 Moulton became a lecturer at Harvard University from 2010 until 2016 before moving to the University of Birmingham as a senior lecturer.

-They were elected to the council of the British Association for Irish Studies for the 2021–2023 term.
+He was elected to the council of the British Association for Irish Studies for the 2021–2023 term.

 Personal life

-Moulton identifies as "queer, trans, and nonbinary" and uses singular they as their preferred pronoun.
-At Birmingham, they are a founder of the College of Arts & Law Trans Support Network.
+At Birmingham, Moulton is a founder of the College of Arts & Law Trans Support Network.